Construction Plant Operative Apprenticeship

 Funding: See Grants and funding below

 Download the course Framework Delivery Model

-This apprenticeship course is for individuals who want to gain the knowledge, skills and behaviours required to carry out the role of a plant operator in the construction industry, this apprenticeship includes undertaking the role of a plant and vehicle marshal, in the construction industry.
+This apprenticeship course is for individuals who want to gain the relevant knowledge, skills and behaviours required to carry out the role of a plant operator in the construction industry, this apprenticeship includes undertaking the role of a plant and vehicle marshal.

 You’ll learn knowledge, skills and behaviours in:

 13 weeks of training and assessment delivered over a minimum of 15 months, with further training if required.

 Block 2: 3–4 weeks

 Qualifications you gain

 - Construction Plant Competence Scheme (CPCS) trained operator card (red card)

 - Level 1 Functional Skills